PeachyTree/shiro/README.md

 ### Windows

-1. Open an **ADMIN POWERSHELL** window and run `npm i -g --production windows-build-tools`.
+1. Open an **ADMIN POWERSHELL** window.
+2. Run `npm i -g --production windows-build-tools`.
-2. Run `npm i --production` in the folder you cloned the bot.
+3. Run `npm i --production` in the folder you cloned the bot.
-3. After filling out the .env file, you can start the bot by running `node celestia.js`.
+4. After filling out the .env file, you can start the bot by running `node celestia.js`.

 ### Mac